RikkaApps/StorageRedirect-assets/docs/en/Upgrade from legacy version.md

 ### Upgrade from 0.9.x (and earlier)

 > In 0.11.0 and later version, we use a completely different method of implementation.
-The problem that hard-coded /sdcard cannot be redirected is solved, so some features have been modified.
+The problem that hard-coded `/sdcard` cannot be redirected is solved, so some features have been modified.

-* The _Block wrtting file_ feature is removed
+* The _Block writing file_ feature is removed

   Since this feature is implemented with the help of Android system's appops, the settings you have made will not be disabled automatically.